Perspective | When the answer to ‘Who’s pitching?’ is ‘Everybody,’ baseball loses something special

 That’s an absolute outlier.
 Only one other pitcher this entire postseason — San Francisco’s Logan Webb — so much as saw the eighth inning.
 Only two others — Webb in his second National League Division Series outing and Max Scherzer of the Los Angeles Dodgers — completed seven.
 The Astros and Braves have each played 11 games in this postseason.
 Atlanta’s starters average 4.21 innings — recording less than an out in the fifth.
 Houston’s rotation manages 3.64 innings — or essentially two outs in the fourth.

-As franchises, they aren’t anomalies.
+As franchises, they’re not anomalies.
 They’re more the norm.
 Of the eight teams that reached the division series, only two — Milwaukee and San Francisco — got more outs from their starters than their relievers.
 Is it a coincidence that neither of those teams advanced beyond that round?
 Probably.
-But this is a phenomenon that’s strangling the game.
+But this is a phenomenon that at worst strangles the game and at best makes it more difficult to identify its leading characters.
+Put most of these fourth-inning relievers in a bag, mix them up, shake it out — and the casual fan can’t tell one from the other.

 There is, of course, a reason behind it.
-The prevailing notion in baseball — backed up, in most cases, by the numbers — is that pitchers are at a distinct disadvantage when they start to go through a lineup for the third time.
+The prevailing notion in baseball — backed up, in most cases, by the numbers — is that pitchers are at a distinct disadvantage when they go through a lineup for the third time.
 Take Morton as an example: In 33 starts for Atlanta during the regular season, hitters had a .497 on-base-plus-slugging percentage against him their first time up, a .624 OPS the second time and a .698 OPS the third time.
-A sign of both his age and the times: Morton never faced a hitter four times in a single night and completed seven innings six times.
+A sign of both his age and the times: Morton never faced a hitter four times in a single night and completed seven innings just seven times.

 And he’s actually a starter.
 That teams use relievers as “openers” isn’t exactly a new concept, but it affects the way we process the discussion about the game.
 Looking up who pitches on a given night should not only matter but should give you a feel for how the game will play out.
 When the answer is, say, the New York Mets’ Jacob deGrom, it’s obvious in one way: power pitching, base runners at a premium, strikeouts by the bushel.
 When the answer is, say, the Chicago Cubs’ Kyle Hendricks, it’s the opposite: finesse, soft contact, a different but distinct style.